CONTACT US:

 • Pass an official English language test or French language test;

-• Have a certain minimum amount of settlement funds available for you to support your move to Canada; and
+• Have a certain minimum amount of settlement funds available for you to support your move to Canada and not otherwise be inadmissible to Canada.

 If your qualifying business has other foreign national partners, they must also meet all of the above criteria.